 Be co-presented, co-attended and shaped by young people

 Deep-dive into the challenges and identify what the solutions should be

 Explore a number of different areas from education, youth mental health, the Australian economy, training, job services, young workers’ rights, and what the future of work will look like.

-Registering for an NYC public hearing is a great way to get involved and have your voice heard.
+Registering for an NYCA public hearing is a great way to get involved and have your voice heard.
 Hearings are open to all members of the public including young people, educators, employers, government, parents, service providers, youth workers and more.

-Why become a Youth Ambassador for the NYC?
+Why become a Volunteer?